Intellectual Property Rights

 Creating IPR networks and boosting internationalisation.
 The purpose is to develop inter-institutional and transnational networks of actors to facilitate the adoption of best practices in intellectual property to promote innovation and artistic creation.
 As well as aligning intellectual property laws with international standards.

-This initiative is being implemented by the European Union Intellectual Property Office (EUIPO), a decentralised EU agency specialising in intellectual property (IP).
+This initiative is being implemented by the European Union Intellectual Property Office (EUIPO), a decentralised EU agency specialising in intellectual property.

 EUIPO works both at EU and international level to make IP institutions and organisations more accessible and efficient.
-In this effort, it counts on the privileged cooperation of the European Commission in relation to the IP cooperation projects in various regionsworking to improve IP systems and develop collaborative networks around the world.
+In this endeavour, it counts on the privileged collaboration of the European Commission in relation to the IP cooperation projects in various regionsworking to improve IP systems and develop collaborative networks around the world.